 During his time in Valley Forge, George Washington set up his headquarters in a small two-story stone building.
 The building could be considered the "Pentagon" of its time, as it is was the place where Washington and his highest-ranking officers worked and lived during the encampment.

-Washington's Headquarters is now one of the most-visited areas of the park, open weekends from January through April 15, and daily through the spring, summer, and fall.
+Washington's Headquarters is now one of the most-visited areas of the park.